 Now you could buy a new non-plastic bowl, buy a bowl or fountain that recycles and filters the water, clean the bowl and replace the water more often, or simply let your cat continue drinking from the faucet.
 Some people just leave the faucet on a light stream for their cat but that can waste a lot of water over time.

-Instead of leaving your faucet continually running, you can buy an automatic sensor that attaches to your bathroom or kitchen faucet.
-These devices may be advertised for use by us humans but can also be used by your cat as seen in the video above.
+Instead of leaving your faucet continually running, you can have your faucet automatically turn on when your cat is near and turn off when your cat leaves.
+While you can install a faucet that does this (as seen in the video above), a simpler solution is to attach an automatic sensor on your existing bathroom or kitchen faucet.
+These devices may be advertised for use by us humans but can also be used by your cat.

 The adapter above simply attaches to any standard faucet as would a water filter and is powered by batteries.
 You adjust the flow of water that you want.
 When it senses your cat near it, the water starts flowing just how you set it.